graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### String

 The String scalar type represents textual data, represented as a sequence of Unicode code points.
-How the String is encoded internally (e.g. UTF-8) is left to the implementation.
 The String type is most often used by GraphQL to represent free-form human-readable text.
-All response formats must support a string representation, and that representation must be used for this type.
+How the String is encoded internally (for example UTF-8) is left to the service implementation.
+All response serialization formats must support a string representation (for example, JSON Unicode strings), and that representation must be used to serialize this type.

 **Result Coercion**